Optimal False Discovery Control of Minimax Estimator: Adaptive Optimal Penalized Estimator

-For the sparse means model, the next theorem show that the $\sum_{i=1}^{k}\log(p/i)$ penalty induces a rate-minimax estimator, as well as polynomial decay of false discovery control. \begin{theorem} Consider estimator (\ref{SCest}) under mean sequence models with parameter $\beta^{(n)}\in\mB(n,s_n)$ and $\limsup s_n/n\leq \zeta$, if the tuning parameters $ \tilde p_n\in[s_n,n]$ and $\gamma$ is sufficiently large, then the following properties asymptotically hold with dominating probability ,
+For the sparse means model, the next theorem shows that the $\sum_{i=1}^{k}\log(p/i)$ penalty induces a rate minimax estimator, as well as polynomial decay of false discovery control. \begin{theorem} Consider the estimator (\ref{SCest}) under the normal means model (i.e., $X=I$) with $\beta^{(n)}\in\mB(n,s_n)$ and $\limsup s_n/n\leq \zeta\in[0,1)$.
+If the tuning parameters $ \widetilde p_n\in[s_n,n]$ and $\gamma$ is sufficiently large, then the following properties hold with dominating probability,